Best Dividend-Paying Altcoins and Cryptocurrencies 2023

 Neblio, launched in 2017, is a distributed computing platform for enterprise blockchain applications and services.

-NEBL holders can receive up to 10% in interest per annum by staking their coins thanks to the Neblio network’s proof of stake protocol.
+NEBL holders can receive 10% in annual interest by holding their coins in a supported wallet thanks to the Neblio network’s proof of stake protocol.

 komodoKomodo (KMD)